Barbara A. Williams: Career

 Williams's research focused on radio astronomy and the study of galaxies.
 She used radio waves to examine groups of galaxies with compact cores and HI emissions to study several galaxies, including the IC 698 group.
 Williams's work on the Hickson Compact Group of galaxies established that atomic gases must undergo a phase transformation to result in the observed HI deficiency.
 She used VLA neutral hydrogen imaging of compact galaxy groups.

 Williams was made an associate professor at the University of Delaware in 1986.
 There, Williams later studied educational research and in particular strategies to retain women in physics.
 Williams is a Fellow of the National Society of Black Physicists.

-Williams was also passionate about improving teaching methods in higher education.
-Along with Sheella Mierson, she was the co-principal investigator of a study on problem-based learning in introductory sciences, in the Center for Teaching Effectiveness, University of Delaware.
+Along with Sheella Mierson, Williams was the co-principal investigator of a study on problem-based learning in introductory sciences, in the Center for Teaching Effectiveness, University of Delaware.